ihhub/fheroes2/docs/TRANSLATION.md

 Furthermore, we have decided on a minimum amount of 15 changed strings for a translation PR.
 For languages that have translations that are more or less complete, less than this amount can be accepted.

-Preferrably a PR should contain a small amount of changes, about 100 lines, all focused on translating a specific part of the game - for example creature names or castle buildings.
+Preferably a PR should contain a small amount of changes, about 100 lines, all focused on translating a specific part of the game - for example creature names or castle buildings.

 ## Build binary translation files